 A lower degree of compression ratio may also be responsible for stalling your bike’s engine while giving its throttle for acceleration.

-This happens when the piston rings of your bike become worn down and lose their sealing abilities which causes compression to drop and this results in shutting down of the engine during such instances.
+This happens when the piston rings of your bike become worn down and lose their sealing abilities which causes compression to drop and this results in the shutting down of the engine during such instances.

 Solution: You can either get your piston rings replaced with new ones or you can add a high-quality two-stroke oil in a high ratio to tackle the problem.